SamvarthS/NHS-Service-Project/README.md

 # AI Math Tutor

-A small math tutor web app that uses the OpenAI API to:
+A small math tutor web app that:

 - explain how to approach a math problem
 - avoid revealing the answer at first